 - 1. Prior experience camping, conducting fieldwork, and managing samples and data in remote settings. - 2.
 Experience with remote camera deployments.
 Experience evaluating, troubleshooting, and cataloging camera station equipment.
 Experience checking camera sites for data collection and continued operation. - 3.
-Experience training others extensively in the setup and maintenance of remote camera stations. - 4.
-Management of project-wide GPS download database - 5.
-Preparation of field protocols and forms for collection of biological data
+Experience handling captured wildlife, including but not limited to monitoring vitals and collecting biological samples and morphometric measurements - 4.
+Current or capacity of qualifications for USFWS Recovery permit for List of Authorized Individuals for Humboldt marten field work, captures, and tracking.

-To Apply: Please send cover letter, resume, and 3 references with phone numbers and e-mail addresses to: Laurie Clark, NCASI, 8769 Hwy 42, Tenmile, OR 97481, preferably delivered electronically to: lclark@ncasi.org.
-Applicant review will occur during summer 2021 and continue until the positions are filled.
+To Apply: Please send cover letter, resume, and 3 references with phone numbers and email addresses to: Laurie Clark, NCASI, 8769 Hwy 42, Tenmile, OR 97481, preferably delivered electronically to: lclark@ncasi.org with "Marten crew application - Bio 1" in the subject line.
+Applicant review will begin September 15, 2023 and continue until position is filled.
 NCASI is an equal opportunity employer.